habeebmuhammadp/Netfix-Clone/README.md

 # How To Work

--Use Better Internet that is connected with a VPN to work Properly
+- Use Better Internet that is connected with a VPN to work Properly